Edumynt/edumynt.in/src/content/courses/literature/indian-writers/anita-desai/6_Practice_MCQs.md

     c) German
     </details>

-**23. The novel *Cry, the Peacock* is a powerful study of a fragile psyche grappling with existential fears and a:**
+**23. The novel *Cry, the Peacock* delves into Maya's anxieties, particularly a childhood prophecy from an astrologer about:**
-    a) Happy marriage
+    a) Her marriage
-    b) Loveless marriage
+    b) Her career
-    c) Successful career
+    c) Her husband's death
-    d) Spiritual journey
+    d) Her children's future
     <details>
     <summary>Answer</summary>
-    b) Loveless marriage
+    c) Her husband's death
     </details>

 **24. The intrusion of Ila Das in *Fire on the Mountain* forces Nanda Kaul to confront:**